BryanF1nes/BryanF1nes/README.md

 ### Contributed to the release of our [Node Revamp](https://www.theodinproject.com/paths/full-stack-javascript/courses/nodejs) on The Odin Project
 You can read more about it here: [Dev.to/theodinproject](https://dev.to/theodinproject/updates-to-the-node-course-postgresql-prisma-and-more-4dl3)

+- Christian
 - Husband and Father
-- Hockey Advocate
+- Hockey Lover
-- Guitarist
 - History nerd

 ### Languages